 I’ve gotten several requests to review Protandim, which I honestly had never heard about until now.
 Apparently, Protandim is a biohacking supplement, meant to hack your cells to help you stay younger and optimize your body.

-Biohacking is the brainchild of Silicon Valley programmers who want to live forever by ‘hacking’ their body via nootropic supplements, prolonged fasting, and whatever else crazy shit they make up.
+Biohacking is the brainchild of Silicon Valley programmers who want to live forever by ‘hacking’ their body via nootropic supplements, prolonged fasting, and whatever else crazy stuff they make up.

 Let’s just say that I’m not a huge fan of ‘hacks,’ especially those that attempt to interfere with the body’s natural, normal processes while sucking all of the pleasure out of life.